Chart Color Schemes

 Oakhurst is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 The dwelling structure in Oakhurst, as per the latest Census, consisted of 94.9% houses and 5.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
-Home ownership in Oakhurst stood at 22.3%, with mortgaged dwellings at 50.7% and rented dwellings at 27.0%.
-The median monthly mortgage repayment was $2,013, below Sydney metro's average of $2,427.
-The median weekly rent in Oakhurst was $418, compared to Sydney metro's $470.
+In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Oakhurst was at 22.3%, with the remaining dwellings being mortgaged (50.7%) or rented (27.0%).
+The median monthly mortgage repayment in Oakhurst was $2,013, below Sydney metro's average of $2,427.
+The median weekly rent figure for Oakhurst was $418, compared to Sydney metro's $470.
 Nationally, Oakhurst's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing